RELATED NATIONAL GUIDANCE

 Nofas UK – for information on foetal alcohol syndrome

-- Birth Protection Plan (discharge home) Forms and Template section of Additional Resources;
+- Birth Protection Plan (discharge home) - Additional Resources;

 - Birth Protection Plan (removal of baby);